 “May your choices reflect your hopes, not your fears.”
 Nelson Mandela

 I’m not saying the world doesn’t have scary shit going on out there, but if we give in to fear then we might as well pull out the rocking chairs and call it a day.
 I never thought I’d march alongside 500,000 people, but I did and it was one of the most empowering experiences of my life.
 And, while I can well-imagine the thoughts and potential fears of travelers around the world hoping to visit the United States, all I can offer is, don’t give in to fear.
 Don’t let fear dictate your travel plans, your view of the world, your life.
 Life is just too precious to sit in fear on the side lines.

-Some days are tougher than others, but what I try to remember is that the world reaches beyond my television or newspaper or computer screen.
+When fear creeps in, some days are tougher than others.
+What I try to remember is that the world reaches beyond my television or newspaper or computer screen.
 It is not just the sum parts of the “Breaking News” stories hurling at us through cyber space.
 And while at this moment in time it may seem like we are all bat crap crazy, it’s not the case.
 It’s not the majority.
 Never has been, never will be.